radiantlogic-v8/documentation-new/documentation/tuning/cache-capture-connectors.md

 ---
-title: Configure Capture Connectors
+title: Configure Persistent Cache Refresh Capture Connectors
 description: Learn how to configure capture connectors for detecting events in identity sources.
 ---

-## Capture Connectors Overview
+## Persistent Cache Refresh Capture Connectors Overview

 The capture connector configuration dictates the process for detecting changes on the source objects.
 The type of data source determines which capture methods are available.

 This section focuses on configuring the connector type.
 For details on the behavior of and properties for database connectors (Timestamp, Counter, Changelog), LDAP connectors (changelog or persistent search), and Active Directory connectors (usnChanged or DirSync), please see the [Connector Properties](./cache-connector-properties).

-Once you have determined the connector type you want to use, select the Capture section in the pipeline to display the configuration options.

-### Database (JDBC-accessible)
+## Database (JDBC-accessible) Connectors
 For database backends (JDBC-accessible), the connector change detection options are:

-- [Changelog](#db-changelog) – This connector type relies on a database table that contains all changes that have occurred on the base tables (that the RadiantOne virtual view is built from).
+- [Changelog](#db-changelog) – This connector type relies on a database table that contains all changes that have occurred on the base tables (that the RadiantOne identity view is built from).
 This typically involves having triggers on the base tables that write into the log/changelog table.
 However, an external process may be used instead of triggers.
 The connector picks up changes from the changelog table.
 If you need assistance with configuring triggers on the base tables and defining the changelog table, see [Create scripts to generate triggers and changelog table](#create-scripts-to-generate-triggers-and-changelog-table).
 - [Timestamp](#db-timestamp) – This connector type has been validated against Oracle, SQL Server, MySQL, MariaDB, PostgreSQL, and Apache Derby.
 The database table must have a primary key defined for it and an indexed column that contains a timestamp/date value.
 This value must be maintained and modified accordingly for each record that is updated.

   For Oracle databases, the timestamp column type must be one of the following: `TIMESTAMP`, `DATE`, `TIMESTAMP WITH TIME ZONE`, `TIMESTAMP WITH LOCAL TIME ZONE1.